ParideBertulio/week3/README.md

 You can simply download the full repository and run "run_analysis.R" into RStudio or R console.

 The two output files created by the script was stored in the subdirectory output.

+For full details please refer to CodeBook.TXT file (stored in the root of this repository)